Blockchair/Blockchair.Support/README.md

 Q: The payment isn't getting confirmed for 3 hours, what can I do to accelerate the process?

 A: Bitcoin Cash has a special difficulty readjustment algorithm which sometimes results in blocks arriving in 2-3 hours in average instead of 10 minutes default.
-This will be fixed in the future updates to Bitcoin Cash.
+This will be fixed via the coming hard fork on November 13th.
 Right now the only thing you can do is wait.